 All EPAP employees should discuss training options with their supervisor and post training officer within the first 45 days of their Entry-On-Duty.
 The agreed upon training plan should be listed in the employee’s Work Requirement Statement and the EPAP employee must make every effort to complete the training requirements, taking into account mission’s needs.

-Appointment Eligible Family Members (AEFMs) who would like to be considered for one or more positions must submit an application via the centralized USAJOBS vacancy announcement (dates to be determined for 2020) or directly at post when/if an EPAP position is advertised separately.
+Appointment Eligible Family Members (AEFMs) who would like to be considered for one or more positions must submit an application via the centralized USAJOBS vacancy announcement (March 11th at 12:01am ET through April 7th at 4:59pm ET) or directly at post when/if an EPAP position is advertised separately.
 AEFMs may only submit applications for positions that are listed as available at their sponsor’s post of assignment.

 Each of the regional bureaus, IRM and OBO will soon create a list of EPAP positions that will become available early 2020 through September 2020.
-These positions will be advertised via a vacancy announcement on USAJOBS.gov (dates to be determined).
+These positions will be advertised via a vacancy announcement on USAJOBS.gov (March 11th at 12:01am ET through April 7th at 4:59pm ET).
 Positions that will not be filled through this announcement or that will become available in fall/winter 2020 will be advertised at a later date by individual posts.

 Each bureau can only fill up to the number of vacant positions allocated within the centrally-funded positions cap.
 However, more positions than the centrally-funded number may be advertised to give maximum flexibility to applicants, bureaus and posts in seeking good matches for the positions.